Thomas Blackwell (scholar): Comparison with Hippolyte Taine

 In a set of articles, published in 1897 by distinguished Brazilian scholar Tristão de Alencar Araripe Júnior, Blackwell was credited with being a precursor of Taine's ideas concerning the contextual study of works of art.
 "There was,... in the last century, a Scottish critic who innovatively applied to Homer the same processes of the master of modern criticism," Araripe Júnior wrote:

 And what is more surprising, he did it before Montesquieu had put into circulation his theory on the influence of climate upon the laws and, therefore, upon all human social relations...
 This work [Enquiry] follows the same mental scheme used by Taine, except for the naturalistic technique.
 Blackwell does not speak of mesology; but, as the book goes on, we see that none of the factors identified by the French critic escaped his observation and analysis.

-Blackwell's theory of the formative effects of climate on our character and culture greatly impressed and influenced Johann Gottfried Herder, and it's well known today how Taine drew heavily on the German philosopher's ideas.
+Blackwell's theory of the formative effects of climate on our character and culture impressed and influenced Johann Gottfried Herder, and it's known today how Taine drew on the German philosopher's ideas.